-Overview - The Day Centre has always been demand driven and because members of the Board are also frontline workers, plans are based on the requests of the people who attend the Centre and the observations of those providing the service of the practical day to day needs of the people it is our privilege to serve.
+Overview - The Day Centre has always been demand driven and with members of the Board and senior staff, plans are based on the requests of the people who attend the Centre and the observations of those providing the service, of the practical day to day needs of the people it is our privilege to serve.
 Once we have identified a need we use our strategic objective "start with what is necessary and do what is possible" and in the event we cannot provide the service ourselves, we recruit suitable volunteers or collaborate with other services in order to help the people.
 Evidence of the efficacy of this strategy can be seen by reviewing the improvements and "add on" services that have emerged over the past 50 years like the medical service which has literally saved lives and the dental clinics which have been of untold benefit to people who have no access to mainstream services to name but a few.

-- (A company limited by guarantee, not having a share capital) - Short-term plans To continue with our services with strict adherence to HSE guidelines under post Covid situation. i.e..
-Mask wearing, Hand Sanitizing, Ventilation etc. To support people in the ever-increasing cost of living crisis.
-To support via our services Ukrainian refugees. - Mid-term Plans We will constantly monitor the provision of our services to maximise and improve their effectiveness in support of our service users.
+- Short-term plans To continue with our services. - To support people in the ever-increasing cost of living crisis. - To support via our services Ukrainian refugees and Asylum Seekers. - Mid-term Plans We will constantly monitor the provision of our services to maximise and improve their effectiveness in support of our service users.
 In order to accomplish the foregoing, we will interact with the people who avail of our services so that we might fully appreciate their most urgent needs. - Long-term Plans The greatest challenge facing not only the Capuchin Day Centre but the entire country is the unprecedented housing/homeless crisis which predates Covid.
 For us in the Day Centre trying to keep up with demand and changing demographics of the people we are mandated to help is enormous.
-The Trustees work with the Management Committee and our external advisors, to explore what ways we can respond to crisis situations and if we can expand the service or collaborate with other agencies to alleviate the social need, particularly families with young children, While we have a track record of consistently upgrading the service, we will continue to review our resources to see if we can help people further.
+The Directors work with the Management Staff and our external advisors, to explore what ways we can respond to crisis situations and if we can expand the service or collaborate with other agencies to alleviate the social need, particularly families with young children, While we have a track record of consistently upgrading the service, we will continue to review our resources to see if we can help people further.
 By keeping close to the "front line" we constantly review the service and stick to our simple strategic plan "Start with what is necessary and do what is possible (St. Francis of Assisi)" always bearing in mind that our priority is to cater for those most in need.